-TVG has assisted NYSLSA in ensuinge that their trade-shows are as profitable as possible and to maximize exposure to retailers, restaurants, and bars to a wide variety of products, with the goal of obtaining new or larger placements in their stores and restaurants.
+TVG has been working with NYSLSA to ensure that their trade-shows are as profitable as possible and to maximize exposure to retailers, restaurants, and bars to a wide variety of products, with the goal of obtaining new or larger placements in their stores and restaurants.
 In the past, special/best pricing was available at the trade-shows.
 However, this is no longer allowed.

-NYSLSA is working to bring back this special pricing at the trade-shows to benefit all tiers of our industry.
+TVG is working to bring back this special pricing at the trade-shows to benefit all tiers of our industry.